wp-plugins/the-shop-biz/readme.txt

 All the User needs to do is activate in and after that add a shortcode: <br />
 [shop-biz username"your-username"]TheShop Name[/shop-biz]<br />
 == Description ==
-TheShop.biz provides the Wordpress users with this easy to use Wordpress Plugin which can be used to create a online store in just a matter of few minutes.
-All the User needs to do is activate in and after that add a shortcode: <br />
+TheShop.biz provides the WordPress users with this easy to use WordPress Plugin which can be used to create an online store in just a matter of minutes.
+All the User needs to do is to activate the plugin, in and after, the added shortcode:  <br />
 [shop-biz username"your-username"]TheShop Name[/shop-biz]<br />
 A few notes about the sections above:  <br>
-* "NandiniGoel" is a comma delimited list of wp.org/wp-plugins.org usernames
+* "NandiniGoel" is a comma delimited list of wp.org/wp-plugins.org usernames  <br>
-* "theshop" is a comma delimited list of tags that apply to the plugin
+* "theshop" is a comma delimited list of tags that apply to the plugin <br>
+* "3.0.1" is the lowest version that the plugin will work on. <br>
+== Installation ==
-* "3.0.1" is the lowest version that the plugin will work on.== Installation == This section describes how to install the plugin and get it working.
+This section describes how to install the plugin and get it working.
 1. Install the Plugin on your Wordpress Site
 2. Activate the plugin through the 'Plugins' menu in WordPress